0xAX/asm/content/asm_2.md

     msg    db "Sum is correct", 10
 ```

-If we will access a constant, that is defined in this way we will get the address of it but not the actual value.
-If we want to get the actual value that is located by the given address we need to specify the constant name in square brackets:
+If we will access a variable, that is defined in this way we will get the address of it but not the actual value.
+If we want to get the actual value that is located by the given address we need to specify the variable name in square brackets:

 ```
 ;; Move the value of the num1 to the al register